Lonea Coal Mine

 Lonea Coal Mine is an underground mining exploitation, one of the largest in Romania located in Petrila, one of six cities in the Jiu Valley region of Hunedoara County.
 The legal entity managing the Lonea mine is the National Hard Coal Company which was set up in 1998.
 The mine has reserves of 22.7 million tonnes of coal.

+The coal mine is due to be closed by the end of 2024.